 Impact

-This issue was caused by inadequate redaction of sensitive information, which can allow an application to collect device‑specific identifiers or other metadata that may be used to fingerprint a user.
-The vulnerability aligns with CWE‑359, indicating that sensitive data was exposed due to improper handling.
-The description does not mention any ability to execute code or disrupt services, so the primary consequence is the loss of user privacy rather than a direct attack on system integrity or availability.
+This issue was addressed with improved redaction of sensitive information, which can still allow an application to collect device‑specific identifiers or other metadata that may be used to fingerprint a user.
+The vulnerability aligns with CWE‑359, indicating that sensitive data was improperly exposed.
+No capability to execute code or disrupt services is mentioned, so the primary consequence remains the loss of user privacy rather than a direct attack on system integrity or availability.

 Affected Systems

 Affected product families are Apple iOS, iPadOS and macOS.
-The fix is reported in iOS 26, iPadOS 26 and macOS Tahoe 26, implying that all releases older than those versions are vulnerable.
-No product‑specific version list is provided, so all builds preceding the listed releases are considered at risk.
+The issue is fixed in iOS 18.7 and 26, iPadOS 18.7 and 26, macOS Sequoia 15.7, macOS Sonoma 14.8, and macOS Tahoe 26.
+Therefore, any build older than those specific versions is considered vulnerable.

 Risk and Exploitability